t-edson/P65Pas/README.md

 •	Cannot declare arrays or records.

-•	No recursion implemented, Because of the limited hardware resources, available in PIC devices.
+•	No recursion implemented, Because of the limited hardware resources.

 •	No float point implemented.